equinor/omnia-tutorial/exercises/ingest/README.rst

 .. image:: images/test-run.png

-As a final step we will save our changes by clicking *Publish All*.
-This TODO: What does this do?
+As a final step we will save all our changes by clicking *Publish All*.

 .. image:: images/publish_all.png

-Verify the Ingested File in dls
+Verify the Ingested File in DLS
 -------------------------------

-The Data Lake Store we copied to is a seperate (shared) resource that has been pre created.
+The Data Lake Store we copied to is a seperate (shared) resource that has been pre-created.
 We can access this resource to view the uploaded file.

 There are many ways to access files in Data Lake store including through code, using command line tools, through the Azure Portal and more.

-To browse through the Azure portal, you first need to find the Data Lake resource similar to as we did previously to locate the Data Factory.
+To browse through the Azure portal, you first need to find the Data Lake resource, similar to as we did previously to locate the Data Factory.
 This is called *edc2019dls* (hint: use search).

 With the Data Lake Store selected, you can use the *Storage Explorer* link to browse the file structure.

 .. image:: images/storage-explorer.png

 The web based "Storage Explorer (Preview)" provides a built in explorer within the Azure Portal.
-You can browse to teh target folder you used above to verify your file has been created.
-Double clicking on the actual file will download it to your computer, from here you can view the file in your favorite csv-application.
+You can navigate to the target folder you used above to verify your file has been created.
+Double clicking on the actual file will download it to your computer, from here you can view the file in your favorite CSV editor.

 .. image:: images/storage-explorer-view-file.png

-If you work with Azure you may want to install the [Azure Storage Explorer](https://azure.microsoft.com/en-us/features/storage-explorer/) that is a cross-platform (windows, linux and macOS) client to connect to and work with Azure Storage Accounts.
+If you work with Azure, you may want to install the [Azure Storage Explorer](https://azure.microsoft.com/en-us/features/storage-explorer/) that is a cross-platform (Windows, Linux and MacOS) client to connect to and work with Azure Storage Accounts.

-Ingest from Azure Datalake Store into Azure SQL Database
+Ingest from Azure Data Lake Store into Azure SQL Database
 --------------------------------------------------------

 In this step, you will first create an Azure SQL Server and Azure SQL Database.
 Azure SQL Server gives a runtime environment and Azure SQL Database gives database instances within this.

 Back in the Azure Portal, select *All services* from the left menu, then type Azure SQL in the search box.

 (Optional) Select the star next to Azure SQL to favorite it and add it as an item in the left-hand navigation for quick access.

 Click on the *Azure SQL* service in the results list.
 This will show a list of Azure SQL resources.
 We will add a new one so click *+ Add* to open the Select SQL deployment option page.

 You are presented with different options of what you can create.
 For additional information about the different services selecting the corresponding *Show details* button.

 We will use a serverless option so select *SQL Databases* and *Create* with the default *Single Database* option selected.

 .. image:: images/SQL/1_new_sql_server.png

 Enter the database configuration details, ensuring the following:

-* Check that the subscription is *Omnia Application Workspace - Sandbox* and select your own resource group edc2019_<shortname>
+* Check that the subscription is *Omnia Application Workspace - Sandbox* and select your own resource group edc2019_{shortname}
 * Enter database name as *Common*
 * Click *Create new* under the *Select a server* option.

-  * Provide a uniqe Server name using consistent naming e.g. edc2019-<shortname>
+  * Provide a uniqe Server name using consistent naming e.g. edc2019-{shortname}
   * Enter a custom password under the create server dialog as shown below.
   * Location should be *North Europe*
   * Be sure to check the box *Allow Azure services to access server* so that Datafactory (and other services) can access the database.
   * Click *OK*

 * Under *Compute & Storage* select *Configure database* and chose the *Basic* option as we only have minimal requirements performance wise.

 .. image:: images/SQL/2_new_sql_server2.png

 Click *Review + create* to create the database followed by *Create* after you have reviewed the settings.

 Once the database is created locate / search to find the created SQL Server (not the SQL database within it) so we can add Firewall details to access any databases remotely.
-In the SQL Server links select the *Firewalls and virtual networks* link to modify the firewall
+In the SQL Server links select the *Firewalls and virtual networks* link to modify the firewall.

 As we will copy data by using the Azure Data Factory integration runtime, we need to ensure the Azure SQL Server firewall is open so that Azure services can access the server.
 This is done by ensuring the *Allow access to Azure services* option is set to *ON*.

 We will open for other needed addresses too as shown in the image below.
-For access from the Equinor internal network the IP address 143.97.2.35 should be added.
+For access from the Equinor internal network the IP address *143.97.2.35* should be added.

 Save your changes.